-- Assessing the Degree of Truth of any diffuse statement that refers a nearly decomposable concept to an object. - It can be a large number of concepts that currently we find difficult to measure: - Depression - Difficulty of undertaking a task - Talent, - Extent to what a political system is democratic, ...
+- Assessing the Degree of Truth of any diffuse statement relating a 'nearly decomposable concept'. - It can be a large number of concepts that currently we find difficult to measure: - Depression - Difficulty of undertaking a task - Talent, - Extent to what a political system is democratic, ...